mui/material-ui/docs/src/pages/components/buttons/buttons.md

 ## Split Button

 ButtonGroup can also be used to create a split button.
-The dropdown can change the button action (as in this example), or be use to immediately trigger a related action.
+The dropdown can change the button action (as in this example), or be used to immediately trigger a related action.

 {{"demo": "pages/components/buttons/SplitButton.js"}}